 a.
 Fully Qualified.
 All officers recommended for promotion must be fully qualified; that is, each officer recommended must be capable of performing the duties of the next higher pay grade.
 Officers who do not meet that standard shall not be recommended for promotion.
+In this era of Great Power Competition, the Navy needs officers and leaders who are both skilled operators and skilled thinkers who have been exposed to an increasingly complex web of networks, people, and concepts.
+Our leaders must be evaluated for development of increasing talents in [support of] operational employment of naval capabilities, understanding of Great Power Competition, and exposure to the people, concepts, and educational experiences (including technology) to become transformational in the organization.

-- Subj: ORDER CONVENING THE FY-21 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Officers fully qualified for promotion demonstrate an appropriate level of leadership, professional skills, integrity, management acumen, grounding in business practices, and resourcefulness in difficult and challenging assignments.
-Their personal and professional attributes include adaptability, intelligent risk-taking, critical thinking, innovation, adherence to Navy and Department of Defense (DoD) ethical standards, physical fitness, and loyalty to the Navy core values. - (2) The Navy is composed of men and women representing dozens of different ethnic groups and hundreds of cultural heritages.
+- (1) Officers fully qualified for promotion demonstrate an appropriate level of both competence, as evidenced by a commitment to operational excellence and continual performance improvement, and character, as evidenced by the presence of the four core attributes of integrity, accountability, initiative, and toughness.
+Additionally, officers fully qualified for promotion adhere to Navy and Department of Defense (DoD) ethical standards, are physically fit, and demonstrate loyalty to the Navy core values. - (2) The Navy is composed of men and women representing dozens of different ethnic groups and hundreds of cultural heritages.
 Fully qualified officers must be capable of leading personnel from widely varying backgrounds and mentoring a diverse workforce while executing the Navy's strategic diversity initiatives.
-The Navy's ability to meet this leadership challenge depends, in part, on having leaders who reflect our very best, including performance, professional experience, and education. - b.
+The Navy's ability to meet this leadership challenge depends, in part, on having leaders who reflect our very best, including performance, professional experience, and education.
+This capability is demonstrated by an officer's willingness and ability to be open to the diversity of ideas, experiences, and backgrounds of others.
+Conversely, factors which demonstrate a lack of this ability include, but are not limited to: substantiated equal opportunity / equal employment opportunity complaints and/or any substantiated finding of hazing, hostile work environment, or maltreatment. - b.
 Best Qualified.
 Among the fully qualified officers, you must recommend for promotion the best qualified officers within their respective competitive category.
 Proven and sustained superior performance in command or other leadership positions in difficult and challenging assignments is a definitive measure of fitness for promotion.
 Furthermore, successful performance and leadership in combat conditions demonstrate exceptional promotion potential and should be given special consideration.
 Each board member shall apply this guidance when deliberating and voting.
-Additionally, members will use the considerations below to guide their determination of the best qualified officers. - c.
+Additionally, members will use the considerations below to guide their determination of the best qualified officers.

+c.
 Skill Requirements.
 The Navy must focus on the skills mandated by current needs and on developing the professional competencies required in our future leadership.
 The Navy and joint force leadership need to comprise a diverse blend of male and female officers who have excelled in both traditional and specialized career paths.
 Give due consideration to demonstrated performance and expertise in the competency/skill listed in order of significance below.
 For amplifying information, refer to the competency/skill information, reference (b) to reference (a).